edubadges/edubadges-server/README.md

 ```

 This will:

-- Start Mysql
+* Start PostgreSQL
-- Start memcached
+* Start memcached
-- Build a container that can run and host the app.
+* Build a container that can run and host the app.
-- Run that container and mount the local source code in the app.
+* Run that container and mount the local source code in the app.

 TODO: can we run the server so it reboots on detecting changes instead of having to reboot the image?